yokai-php/batch/docs/domain/item-job.md

 ## What is an item ?

-The library allows you to declare and execute jobs, but wait why did you named it batch then ?
+The library allows you to declare and execute jobs, but wait why do we named it batch then ?
-There you are, the Item Job is where batch processing actually starts.
+There you are, the `ItemJob` is where batch processing actually starts.

 This is just a job that has been prepared to batch handle items.